hercules-ci/nix/doc/manual/src/release-notes/rl-next.md

 - Introduce a new [`outputOf`](@docroot@/language/builtins.md#builtins-outputOf) builtin.
   It is part of the [`dynamic-derivations`](@docroot@/contributing/experimental-features.md#xp-feature-dynamic-derivations) experimental feature.

-- The experimental nix command is now a `#!-interpreter` by appending the contents of any `#! nix` lines and the script's location to a single call.
+- The experimental `nix` command is now a `#!-interpreter` by concatenating the contents of any `#! nix` lines and the script's location into a single call.

   Verbatim strings may be passed in double backtick (```` `` ````) quotes.
   `--file` and `--expr` resolve relative paths based on the script location.